tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

-would stop people writing reams of code to build spaghetti-like systems of entirely entangled "objects" that go right round the houses, dig holes, fill them back up again, pull in some state from who knows where or when, all just to "do a thing", espousing virtues of "encapsulation" and [DRY (at all costs)][dry].
+would stop people writing reams of code to build spaghetti-like systems of entirely entangled "objects" that go right round the houses, dig holes, fill them back up again, pull in some state from who knows where or when, all just to "do a thing", espousing virtues of "encapsulation" and ["DRY" (at all costs)][dry].
 I've seen code like that in Rust.
-Defining your own types provides a lot of control and correctness to your program, as you can lean hard on the type system, but perhaps that can be taken too far.
+Defining your own types provides a lot of control and correctness to your program, as you can lean hard on the type system, but as with anything, there are costs as well.

 Anyway, while writing Haskell I've been trying to use `deriving` as much as possible.
 One thing I picked up from [FP Complete's tutorials][fpch] was the